Seattle Knob and Tube Rewiring Service

 Targeted Replacement

-$4,500–$12,000+Common when active knob-and-tube wiring is limited to a smaller section of the home or a targeted problem area.
+$4,500–$12,000+Best for smaller areas where active knob-and-tube wiring still serves one part of the home or a targeted problem area.

 Larger Partial Replacement